eirtscience/pyunitgen/README.md

     - `Example`

-        Create a folder called `sample` where all, the code will be located.
+        Create a folder called `sample` where all, the codes will be located.

-        Create a file called `pet_main.py` with the below content.
+        Create all the below files with their content.

         ```py
         #file: sample/animal.py